GiakNab/Omron_TM_robots-ROS/README.md

 $ cd ~/Desktop
 $ git clone https://github.com/TechmanRobotInc/TM_Export

-2) Place the downloaded component in a USB stick labeled "TMROBOT", insert the USB in the robot controller then on TM flow navigate to => System => Import/Export in order to import the component onto the robot.
+2) Place the downloaded component in a USB stick labeled "TMROBOT", insert the USB in the robot controller then on TM flow navigate to => System => Import/Export in order to import the component onto the robot. (follow the steps here if necessary [how to insert the USB flash drive to the Control Box](https://github.com/TechmanRobotInc/TM_Export))

 3) Shutdown the robot.